 For the training dataset, the researchers took approximately 50 hours of chimpanzee footage from 14 years to train a deep convolutional neural network.
 This allowed the team to extract over 10 million face images to use during training.

 “Using the identified faces, we generated co-occurrence matrices to trace changes in the social network structure of an aging population,” the researchers explained.

 When comparing the model to human observers, it took experts an estimated 55 minutes and novices 130 minutes to correctly complete the experiment.
 The model achieved 84 percent accuracy in just 60 milliseconds, outperforming the human observers in speed and accuracy.

 The TITAN X GPUs were also used for inference.

 “The tools we developed enable easy processing and annotation of video datasets, including those from other species.
 Such automated analysis unveils the future potential of largescale longitudinal video archives to address fundamental questions in behavior and conservation,” the researchers said.

 About Nefi Alarcon

 Nefi Alarcon is a senior executive communications manager on NVIDIA's leadership team.
-He has two decades of media relations and communication experience, and has previously worked at Google, Mozilla, and CNN.
-He received his bachelor's degree in Journalism from the George Washington University.
+He has years of media relations and communication experience, and has previously worked at Google, Mozilla, and CNN.
+He received his bachelor's degree in Journalism from George Washington University.